the-nine-nation/mini-cursor/README.md

 Cursor costs $20 per month, which is a week's worth of food for many people.
 Its closed-source nature has been a pain for the community for too long!

-Therefore, we open-sourced a super lightweight command-line project for Cursor-like programming, for everyone to learn and use.
+Therefore, we open-sourced a super lightweight command-line project for Cursor-like programming, for everyone to learn and use.You can use mini-cursor cli in any directory to write programs using AI agents with this directory as the workspace!

 You can use the high-quality tool call data collected by this project.